DaitTan/RBFNN/README.md

 # RBFNN

-RBF Neural network Implementation from scratch and report containing all the derivations.
+RBF Neural network Implementation from scratch in MATLAB and report containing all the derivations.